 Nationally Recognised Training courses available:

-All students seeking to enrol in the Skilling for Recovery Training (the courses listed above) are required to contact ACE Community Colleges Lismore on 6622 1903 to discuss your eligibility and training preferences.
+All students seeking to enrol in the NSW Fee-free training are required to contact ACE Community Colleges Lismore on 02 6622 1903 or Murwillumbah 02 6672 6005 to discuss your eligibility, allocation availability and training preferences.
+More information on the NSW Fee-free training can be found here.
+This training is funded by the NSW Government.

 • 15 years old or over, and